 Since the keyword ideas from the example have a high search volume, you should consider also covering these topics on your website.
 It seems that these topics are relevant for the majority of users.
 Write down these suggestions in your mind map.

-- Analysis of the difficulty to rank for this keyword (Keyword Difficulty)
+- Analysis of the Difficulty to Rank this Keyword (Keyword Difficulty)

 Up to ten searches can be carried out per day.
 With the right filters, you will always get different results even in the free version, you just have to select the right search criteria.
 In addition, you have access to the "Keyword Wizard":